Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 	- Timer 2 will be used for the PWM generation
 - Temperature value
 	- Read using the on chip ADC
-	- Temperature sensor emulated by potentiometer
+	- Temperature sensor emulated by potentiometer/trimmer
 - Sprinkler's Toggle switch
 	- The touch sensor will be used.
 Touching it toggle's the current state of the sprinkler
 - A setInterval function